oswaldderiemaecker/openstack-training/README.md

 For simplicity we will use the password **rootroot** for all passwords.

+It is recommended to make snapshots often so you can go back if any goes wrong.

 # 1 Base Installation

 ## 1.1 Installation of base system on the VMs